Audience: You are expected to have successfully

 Since MELT 0.9.9,

-a code_chunk
+a code_chunk can contain

 arbitrary MELT [sub-]expressions given